Thompson Sampling for Combinatorial Semi-Bandits: Combinatorial Thompson Sampling

 The exponential term comes from the bad prior distribution at the beginning of the algorithm.
-In fact, from the proof of Theorem \ref{theorem_1} we know that if we can pull each base arm for $\tilde{O}({1\over \varepsilon^2})$ times at the beginning and then use the CTS policy whose prior distribution at the beginning is the posterior distribution after those observations, then we can reduce the exponential constant term to $O({m\over \epsilon^4})$.
+In fact, from the proof of Theorem \ref{theorem_1} we know that if we can pull each base arm for $\tilde{O}({1\over \varepsilon^2})$ times at the beginning and run the CTS policy with prior distribution at the beginning to be the posterior distribution after those observations, then we can reduce the exponential constant term to $O({m\over \epsilon^4})$.
 However, since $\varepsilon$ depends on $\Delta_{\min}$, which is unknown to the player, we can not simply run each base arm for a few time steps to avoid the exponential constant regret term.
 Perhaps an adaptive choice can be used here, and this is a further research item.